 Facebook Live is one of the most popular ways to stream live content, followed by other platforms such as Twitter, Instagram, and YouTube.
 You can use live streaming to update followers on news as it happens, conduct giveaways and contests, interview guests and influencers, or simply make followers feel personally connected to your brand.

 The way you promote your content is your decision, but don’t forget to test and analyze your results.
-This way, you will know if there are any immediate changes that can and should be modified while the campaign is live.
+This way, you'll know if any immediate changes can or should be modified while the campaign is still live.
 You can also apply this information to future campaigns.

 Social media has taken the world by storm.
 Although some trends are changing, social media is here to stay.
-Social media marketing campaigns are a great option for businesses that want to remain relevant and promote their content in an effective and efficient way.
+Social media marketing campaigns are a great option for businesses that want to remain relevant and promote their content effectively and efficiently.

 With the possibility of significant reach, ability to directly engage with followers and customers, the ease of sharing your content with thousands (or even millions) of people, and the budget-friendly nature of the work, social media marketing campaigns are appealing to both businesses and consumers alike.